alphagov/forms-admin/README.md

 If you are planning to deploy to GOV.UK PaaS without using the container, you can see how this runs in our [Deployment CI action](https://github.com/alphagov/forms-admin/blob/main/.github/workflows/deploy.yml).

+## Logging

+- HTTP access logs are managed using [Lograge](https://github.com/roidrage/lograge) and configured within [the application config](./config/application.rb)
+- The output format is JSON using the [JsonLogFormatter](./app/lib/json_log_formatter.rb) to enable simpler searching and visbility especially in Splunk.
+- **DO NOT** use [log_tags](https://guides.rubyonrails.org/configuring.html#config-log-tags) since it breaks the JSON formatting produced by Lograge.

 ## Explain how to test the project

 ```bash